 Challenges and Opportunities

-- Advance Ventura College as a leader of diversity, equity, inclusion, accessibility, and anti-racism through programs and services that support recruitment and success for students of color, underrepresented students, and marginalized constituencies.
+Advance Ventura College as a leader in diversity, equity, inclusion, accessibility, and anti-racism by fostering a welcoming sense of belonging and delivering programs, services, and advocacy that support the recruitment, success, and well-being of students of color, underrepresented and marginalized populations, including guidance and information related to federal immigration policies affecting students and their families.

-- Identify strategies to increase enrollment, retention, completion, and expanded access for all students given state priorities and environmental factors.
+Identify strategies to increase enrollment, retention, completion, and expanded access for all students given state priorities and environmental factors through responsive operations, and balanced program alignment and affordability.

-- Further the advancement of Hispanic/Latine student success through strengthening our Hispanic Serving Institution (HSI) identity.
+Further the advancement of Hispanic student success through strengthening our Hispanic Serving Institution (HSI) identity.

 Ideal Characteristics